How to Write a Thank-You Letter With Examples

-Edit, edit, edit.
-A thank you note in the workplace must be professional.
+Proofread and edit.
+A thank-you note in the workplace must be professional.
 This means it should be well written and error free.
 Proofread your letter carefully before sending it.

-This is an example of a general thank you letter.
-Download the general thank you letter template (compatible with Google Docs and Word Online) or see below for more examples.
+This is an example of a general thank-you letter.
+Download the letter template (compatible with Google Docs and Word Online) or see below for more examples.

 A printed letter, sent by mail, will have your contact information as well as that of your recipient at the top of the page: